Justin L. Smith, Manager of Product Management, Pilgrim Quality Solutions, an IQVIA company

 Understanding the Gaps

 The first step on the path to compliance is understanding the gaps between your current quality processes and the processes you need to have in place to comply with the new version of the standard.
 Have you performed your gap analysis yet?
-If not, this on-demand webinar or these ISO 13485:2016 resources will help you get started.
+If not, these ISO 13485:2016 resources will help you get started.

 Filling in the Compliance Gaps